Building & Facilities

 Roanoke, VA 24016

-Just across from the main building, the Claude Moore Education Complex opened in 2007 to accommodate the culinary arts degree program.
+Just across from the main building, the Claude Moore Education Complex opened in 2007 to house Virginia Western Community College’s culinary arts degree program.
 It houses a teaching kitchen stocked with standard professional-grade equipment.
-The renovation of the building was awarded LEED Gold-certified status for its environmentally conscious design features, including a plant-covered green roof, solar-heated water, a rain water harvesting system, and a 35% reduction in energy consumption compared to similar-sized buildings.
+The renovation of the building was awarded LEED Gold-certified status for its environmentally conscious design features, including a plant-covered green roof, solar-heated water, a rainwater harvesting system, and a 35% reduction in energy consumption compared to similar-sized buildings.
+The building was expanded in 2018 to accommodate the growing culinary arts program, winning an award of merit in contextual design by AIA Virginia in 2019.

 Building History